basita512/tailwindCSS/README.md

 2. Container Spacing
 3. Typography
 4. Sizing
+5. Position and display
-5. Background and Shadows
+6. Background and Shadows
-6. Borders
+7. Borders

 I will continue to add more topics as I progress.